jeff4/a4-paper/src/pages/ai-timeline.md

 ## 1950's
 * **1956** - Dartmouth Conference with John McCarthy
-* **1957** - [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt), alum of Bronx Science, Cornell undergrad, Cornell PhD, builds the mechanical [first implementation of the perceptron](https://en.wikipedia.org/wiki/Perceptron#Mark_I_Perceptron_machine) at the Cornell Aeronautical Laboratory, funded by US Office of Naval Research and the Rome Air Developmwent Center.
+* **1957** - [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt) builds the mechanical [first implementation of the perceptron](https://en.wikipedia.org/wiki/Perceptron#Mark_I_Perceptron_machine) at the Cornell.

 ## 1960's
-* **1969** - MIT mathematicians Minsky and Papert's critique of Perceptron
+* **1969** - MIT mathematicians Minsky and Papert publish *Perceptrons*, their famous critique of single-layer perceptrons leading to the first AI winter.
+In other words, perceptrons can only classify data that is linearly separable; they cannot implement the XOR function.

 ## 1970's
+* **1974** - Paul Werbos' early formulation of the backpropagation algorithm to train ANNs but not published as part of his PhD.
+See Rumelhart et al in 1985.

 ## 1980's
+* **1982** J.J.
+Hopfield publishes 'Neural networks and physical systems with emergent collective computational abilities' about Hopfield networks.
 * **1986** Hinton (along with co-authors Rumelhart and Williams) popularized [the backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation#History) and published empirical results of its usefulness in [this landmark paper.](https://www.iro.umontreal.ca/~vincentp/ift3395/lectures/backprop_old.pdf)
+* **1988** Bourland and Kamp 'Auto-association by multilayer perceptrons and singular value decomposition'
+* **1989**
+	* Baldi and Hornik 'Neural networks and PCA: learning from examples without local minima'.
+PCA = Principal Components Analysis
+	* Hornik, Stinchcombe, and White publish 'Multilayer feedforward networks are universal approximators', proving that with enough layers, MLPs can theoretically implement any function including XOR.
-* **1989** LeCun [applied the backprop algorithm to convolutional neural networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network#Image_recognition_with_CNNs_trained_by_gradient_descent) and showed how it was successful at computer vision tasks like [recognizing handwritten numerals](http://yann.lecun.com/exdb/publis/pdf/lecun-89e.pdf)
+	* LeCun [applied the backprop algorithm to convolutional neural networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network#Image_recognition_with_CNNs_trained_by_gradient_descent) and showed how it was successful at computer vision tasks like [recognizing handwritten numerals](http://yann.lecun.com/exdb/publis/pdf/lecun-89e.pdf)

 ## 1990's
+* **1993**
+	* Hinton and Zemel 'Autoencoders, Minimum Description Length and Helmholtz Free Energy' introduce autoencoders as a method for unsupervised learning where ANNs can learn approximate probability distributions.
+	* Problems with Recurrent Neural Networks described in Bengio "A Connectionst Approach to Speech Recognition"
 ## 2000's
+* **2003** Bengio et al 'A Neural Probablisitic Language Model'

 * **2004** Hinton secured a small but important amount of funding from the Canadian Institute for Adavanced Research (CIFAR) to [convene a continuing group of people to work on neural networks](https://www.wired.com/2014/01/geoffrey-hinton-deep-learning/).
 The two co-directors for this [CIFAR program](https://www.cifar.ca/cifarnews/2019/03/27/turing-award-honours-cifar-s-pioneers-of-ai) were Bengio and LeCun.
 This working group was critical to advancing what eventually became deep learning.
 * **2006** Hinton and Osindero published a [seminal paper on Deep Belief Networks](https://www.cs.toronto.edu/~hinton/absps/fastnc.pdf) which showed that ANNs with multiple hidden layers could actually perform reasonably well (despite the poor reputation of ANNs at the time).
 This laid the foundation for adding more and more better initialized hidden layers to eventually turn the study of shallow artificial neural networks (ANNs) into the study of deep neural networks (DNNs).
 For more, see this [very useful history by Andrey Kurenkov](http://www.andreykurenkov.com/writing/ai/a-brief-history-of-neural-nets-and-deep-learning-part-4/).